arangodb/docs/3.8/programs-arangod-log.md

 Log IDs: `--log.ids true`

-Since ArangoDB 3.5, each log invocation in the ArangoDB source code contains a unique log ID, which can be used to quickly find the location in the source code that produced a specific log message.
+Each log invocation in the ArangoDB source code contains a unique log ID, which can be used to quickly find the location in the source code that produced a specific log message.
 These log IDs are shown by default, unless the option `--log.ids` is set to `false`.